Lance fournie: Origins

-Organisation
+Organization

 France

 The term lances fournies itself appeared much the same way as the compagnies d'ordonnance "Les lances fournies pour les compagnies d'ordenance du Roi." or The lances furnished for the companies ordered by the King.
 Upon the original establishment of the French compagnies d'ordonnance, the lances fournies were formed around a man-at-arms (a fully armored man on an armored horse) with a retinue of a page or squire, two or three archers, and a (slightly) lighter horseman known as the serjeant-at-arms or coutilier (literally "dagger man," a contemporary term for mounted bandits and brigands).
 All members in a lance were mounted for travel but only the man-at-arms and the coutilier were regularly expected to fight on horseback, though of course both members were also trained and equipped for dismounted action.
 Lances would be further organized as companies, each company numbering about 100 lances, effectively 400 plus fighting men and servants.
 These companies were sustained even in peace, and became the first standing army in modern Europe.

 Burgundy

 The last Duke of Burgundy, Charles the Bold, made a number of ordinances prescribing the organisation of his forces in the 1460s and 1470s.
 In the first ordinance of 1468, the army is clearly organised in three man lances; a man-at-arms, a coustillier and a valet.
-In the Abbeville Ordinance of 1471, the army is re-organised into 1250 lances of nine men each : a man-at-arms, a coustillier, a non-combatant page, three mounted archers and three foot soldiers (a crossbowman, handgunner, and pikeman).
-This organisation is repeated in the 1472 and 1473 ordinances.
+In the Abbeville Ordinance of 1471, the army is re-organised into 1250 lances of nine men each : a man-at-arms, a coustillier, a non-combatant page, three mounted archers and three foot soldiers, namely a crossbowman, handgunner, and pikeman.
+This organisation is repeated in the 1472 ordinance (substituting the crossbowman for an archer on foot and adding a mounted crossbowman) and 1473 ordinance (keeping the 1472 composition, although the infantry is not described).